fladdict/devart-template/project_summary.md

 ## Behind the concept

-![Alice in Wonderland](project_images/public_commons/alice_in_wonder_land.jpeg?raw=true "Alice in Wonderland") from Alice in Wonderland - PUBLIC DOMAIN
+![Alice in Wonderland](project_images/public_commons/alice_in_wonder_land.jpeg?raw=true "Alice in Wonderland")

+image is from Alice in Wonderland - PUBLIC DOMAIN

 Changes in scale bring great illusion and a mysterious charm to the human mind.